OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-21.md

 ## 1 Chronicles 21:7

-Now God was displeased with this thing,
+God was displeased with this action,

-> so He struck Israel.
+> so He brought trouble upon Israel.

 ---